Manufacturing Team Leader – High-Volume Manufacturing

 Description of the Manufacturing Operations Manager

-Responsible for the overall management of manufacturing sites covering engineering, maintenance, H&S, Logistics and manufacturing operations
+Responsible for the overall management of the manufacturing site covering engineering, maintenance and manufacturing operations

-Overall headcount between 90-110 reports, Direct and lead direct reports across the site, Accountable for all QHSE and 5s initiatives across the sites.
+Accountable for all QHSE initiatives across the sites.

-Develop and maintain qualified personnel within the departments and delivering Morning meetings with delivery of Toolbox Talks
+Develop and maintain qualified personnel within the all departments.

 Key Roles and Requirements of the Manufacturing Operations Manager

-Worked at a Site General Manager, Plant manager, Operations manager, factory manager, Senior Production Manager or equivalent experience.
+Site General Manager, plant manager, operations manager, factory manager or equivalent experience.

 Substantial experience gained in a senior level operations role within a complex, results orientated environment